sudoforge/docker-mumble-server/README.md

 | CONTAINER-NAME | Desired name for the container         |
 | IMAGE-NAME     | The base image's name                  |

+You can additionally pass in `-e SERVER_PASSWORD='<your-password-here>'` to configure the murmur instance with a password.

 ### Logging in as SuperUser

 Each new container will have a unique password for `SuperUser`, the